First Holy Communion & and The Sacrament of Reconciliation

 ‘Let the little children come to me, and do not stop them, because the Kingdom of God belongs to such as these’.
 Mark 10.14.

-- In preparing children for First Holy Communion and First Reconciliation, there are three partners; the home, the school and the Deaf Community.
+- There are three partners when preparing children for First Holy Communion and First Reconciliation; the home, the school and the Deaf Community.

 - To receive the Sacrament of First Holy Communion, a child must have been baptised.